ververica/flink-training-troubleshooting/README.md

 3. Improve the throughput of `TroubledStreamingJob` further by identifying any inefficient user code.
 The backpressure monitor as well as a profiler like VisualVM can help you to identify suspicious operators.

+### Latency Issues (Bonus)

+For this bonus task, we will look at the event time lag of the `WindowedAggregationPerLocation` operator.
+This is the time that the reporting of a window result lags behind processing time.

+ *Please note that the slowest source partition lags 350ms behind.
+Anything on top of this is added by your Flink job.*

+1. Run the Flink job with a throttled source by providing the `throttled` argument to
+  - the deployment configuration (in dA Application Manager)
+  - the program arguments (locally in IntelliJ IDEA)
+2. Reduce the 99th percentile of the event time lag of the `WindowedAggregationPerLocation` operator.
+The various `eventTimeLag_p99` metric will show the current value.

 ----

 *Apache Flink, Flink®, Apache®, the squirrel logo, and the Apache feather logo are either registered trademarks or trademarks of The Apache Software Foundation.*